-John Deere workers say their pandemic sacrifice needs to be rewarded now
+How the pandemic drove John Deere factory workers to demand more

 Harry Katz, a professor of collective bargaining at Cornell University’s School of Industrial & Labor Relations, said there are limits to workers’ power.
 Companies “have the ability to outsource and move production domestically to nonunion sources of supply, or move production abroad, and that has fundamentally enhanced their bargaining power,” he said in an interview.

-Still, he added, striking workers are showing “a large amount of solidarity and management is making large profits ... they have a lot more to lose than they did six months ago when the economy was softer.”
+Still, he added, striking workers are showing “a large amount of solidarity, and management is making large profits. ...
+They have a lot more to lose than they did six months ago when the economy was softer.”

-Kristin Jordan, a 19-year veteran of the combine factory, agreed that the first contract offer felt like a “slap in the face” after the sacrifices workers took during the pandemic, including working overtime to make up for employees who stayed home due to health concerns.
+Kristin Jordan, a 19-year veteran of the combine factory, agreed that the first contract offer felt like a “slap in the face” after the sacrifices workers took during the pandemic, including working overtime to make up for employees who stayed home because of health concerns.

 “It was long, it was grueling.
 Sometimes it was seven days a week.
-They can’t make you work Sunday but some departments say ‘hey, we need you, and you go in,’" she said.
+They can’t make you work Sunday but some departments say, ‘Hey, we need you, and you go in,’ ” she said.

-But Jordan thought the second offer was improved enough that she voted yes.
+But Jordan said she thought the second offer was improved enough that she voted yes.
 She especially liked that Deere had restored periodic cost-of-living raises to keep up with inflation, something the company had stripped out of the previous six-year contract.

 Still, when union members as a group turned down the offer, “I went right back on the picket line,” Jordan said.

-Nearing the end of his six-hour strike shift outside a Deere warehouse, a worker who would give only his first name, Blake, said he’d recently watched a YouTube video that compared the current labor tumult to the post-World War II era.
+Nearing the end of his six-hour strike shift outside a Deere warehouse, a worker named Blake said he’d recently watched a YouTube video that compared the current labor tumult to the post-World War II era, when a wave of strikes hit the market.

-The way Blake saw it, “everybody stopped kind of doing what they were doing to do stuff for the war."

-Katz, the Cornell professor, agreed there is some truth to the comparison, noting that there was indeed a wave of strikes after the war by workers who felt they’d made large sacrifices during the war.
+Katz, the Cornell professor, agreed there is some truth to the comparison, noting that there was indeed a wave of strikes after the war by workers who felt they’d made large sacrifices in the military or in defense factories.